tamilselvanarjun/auto-ed/docs/mod3.rst

 VIII.
 Going Forward
 -------------------
-In the next module, we explore an alternate interpretation of automatic differentiation in terms of dual numbers and consider questions of implementation in software.
+In the `next module <mod4.html>`_, we explore an alternate interpretation of automatic differentiation in terms of dual numbers and consider questions of implementation in software.

 Other extensions for further reading include automatic differentiation for higher order derivatives, including computing